Dechrissen/dechrissen/README.md

 # About Me

-I earned a Master's degree in Computational Linguistics at Stony Brook University in 2021.
+I have a Master's degree in Computational Linguistics from Stony Brook University (2021).
-In my free time, I like to work on [my projects](https://derekandersen.net/projects).
+In my free time, I like to work on [various projects](https://derekandersen.net/projects).

 ## Interests

 - linguistics / natural language understanding
 - computer hardware
 - home systems, practical IoT, networking
-- games & game development
+- games (mostly retro) and game development

 ## Pages